Am I Financially Prepared to Retire? Signs You Might be Close

 Here’s a checklist.

-If you can check most or all of these, you’re likely in a strong position:
+If you can check most or all of these, you’re likely headed in the right direction:

-I have planned for taxes and Required Minimum Distributions.
+Plan for future taxes and Required Minimum Distributions (RMDs).

-Every box you check increases your retirement readiness.
-Even if you’re not quite there yet, identifying gaps is the first step.
+Every box you check helps increase your retirement readiness.
+Even if you’re not quite there yet, identifying gaps is an important first step.

 Charting Your Course for a Fulfilling Retirement